roku674/landbruget.dk/backend/pipelines/README.md

 ### CHR Pipeline (API Example)
 The CHR pipeline demonstrates:
-- Handling multiple data types (species, herds, movements)
+- Handling multiple related data types from a SOAP API (species, herds, movements).
-- Complex authentication (certificates)
+- Complex authentication using certificates (`xmlsec`, `cryptography`).
-- Parallel processing
+- Using `ibis-framework[duckdb]` for efficient data transformation and processing (preferred approach).
+- Using `pandas` and `geopandas` for initial data loading or specific geo-processing tasks where necessary.
-- Comprehensive error handling
+- Structured logging and error handling.

 ### Svineflytning Pipeline (API Example)
 The Svineflytning pipeline shows:
-- Date-based data fetching
-- SOAP API integration
+- A simpler SOAP API integration (`zeep`, `lxml`).
-- Chunked processing
-- Progress tracking
+- Date-based data fetching logic.
+- Saving raw data to GCS using `pandas`.
+- Clear separation of concerns (fetching, saving).

 ### Static File Pipeline Example
 A pipeline fetching data from public Google Drive should: